AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 The endpoints described in this guide are routed through `analytics.adobe.io`.
 To use them, you must first create a client with access to the Adobe Developer Console.
 For more information, see [Getting started with the CJA API](https://developer.adobe.com/cja-apis/docs/getting-started/).

-This guide includes instructions the following endpoints:
+This guide includes instructions for the following:

-* [GET user asset count](): Counts the number of assets owned by a user
+* Identifying the number of CJA assets assigned to a user in a specified organization with the [GET user asset count]() endpoint.
-* [PUT user asset transfer](): Transfers the ownership of assets to a specified user
+* Transfering the ownership of those CJA assets to another user with the [PUT user asset transfer]() endpoint.

+Before using the above endpoints, you can use the Configuration API to find users in your organization and the assets assigned to them.

 <InlineAlert variant="info" slots="text" />

 Adobe may add optional request and response members (name/value pairs) to existing API objects at any time and without notice or changes in versioning.
 Adobe recommends that you refer to the API documentation of any third-party tool you integrate with our APIs so that such additions are ignored in processing if not understood.
 If implemented properly, such additions are non-breaking changes for your implementation.
 Adobe will not remove parameters or add required parameters without first providing standard notification through release notes.

 ## GET user asset count

 Use this endpoint to retrieve a count of assets owned by a user.
+Note that the user is not the admin requesting the counts but the user who owns the CJA asset.

 `GET https://cja.adobe.io/data/componentmetadata/1.0/ares/users/assets/{ImsUserId}/counts`